osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/attend/register.md

 [Call for Papers](/#/call-for-papers) is now open.

+[Join our mailing list](#/mailing-list) to stay up to date with the latest news and announcements.

 ![Salamanca at Hobart's waterfront](/imgs/waterfront.jpg)

 <!-- Here's all you need to know to attend FOSS4G SotM Oceania 2023 in Auckland.